Deshaun Watson discipline decision expected Monday: Here’s what we know

-CLEVELAND (WJW) — Sources confirm to Nexstar’s WJW that a decision is expected Monday on whether or not Cleveland Browns quarterback Deshaun Watson will be suspended.
+CLEVELAND (WJW) — Sources confirmed to Nexstar’s WJW that a decision is expected Monday on whether or not Cleveland Browns quarterback Deshaun Watson will be suspended.

 It’s been a month since Watson’s disciplinary hearing was held in front of the hearing officer, former Federal Judge Sue.
 L. Robinson.
 Robinson is expected to decide if Watson violated the NFL’s personal conduct policy and if he did, should he be suspended.